TheFishNextDoor/Tasks/README.md

 - **Associated Data:**
     - Location: The location of the arrow entity
     - Entity: The arrow entity
+    - Block: The block the arrow is attached to
     - Amount: 1

 ### CRAFT_ITEM